Nursery Admission Statement

 What is is?

-This is a new entitlement for working parents of 3 and 4 year old children which was introduced by the Government in September 2017.
-This is an additional 15 hours per week of childcare entitlement in addition to the child’s existing 15 hour free early education place.
+This is an entitlement for working parents of 3 and 4 year old children which was introduced by the Government in September 2017.
+It is an additional 15 hours per week of childcare entitlement in addition to the child’s existing 15 hour free early education place.
 You can choose to use it in any setting that offers it.

 Who is Eligible?
 It is the responsibility of the parent to apply for 30 hours free childcare via the online HMRC eligibility checker.
 Parents will receive a voucher code if they are eligible which should be entered on the application form.
 It is necessary to reconfirm your eligibility every 3 months by logging back into your childcare service account www.gov.uk/sign-in-childcare-account.
 You should receive reminders from HMRC about this.
 Therefore it may be necessary for you to reconfirm several times before your child’s Nursery start date.